Imagine a place where every person in transition can obtain the confidence they need in order to achieve the next level of gainful employment.

 Career Wardrobe strives to break the cycle of poverty by providing support that encourages employment and personal responsibility.

-In 2014, 67% of women responding to our follow-up surveys within 6 months of their appointments reported gaining employment and discontinuing their reliance on cash assistance.
+In 2017, 61% of individuals responding to our follow-up surveys within 6 months of their appointments reported gaining employment and discontinuing their reliance on cash assistance.
 The impact on our economy cannot be understated as it is a $19 million savings for taxpayers in public assistance for benefits alone.

 - 91% of our educational clients report being more prepared for their job search and more confident in their abilities